battle-tactics-strategies

 Spotting and Coaching

 Training with a partner who understands both disciplines is invaluable.
 They can provide feedback on technique, spot difficult skills like wall runs, and call out dangerous patterns.
+A spotter can also help with controlled falls when learning new heights.
 If you are new, consider taking a parkour fundamentals class or hiring a ninja agility coach.
-Online resources like Parkour Generations offer structured progression guides.
-For ninja-specific drills, the American Ninja Warrior training resource page has sample workouts and safety tips.
+Online resources like Parkour Generations offer structured progression guides and video tutorials.
+For ninja‑specific drills, the American Ninja Warrior training resource page has sample workouts and safety tips.
+For scientific background on plyometric training, the National Strength and Conditioning Association provides research‑based programming guidelines.

 Building a Long‑Term Training Plan